 HOW TO GET FOOD COLORING OFF HANDS

-Color makes everything more fun.
+Color makes everything more fun, am I right?
+My kids have always loved colorful activities, and I find they’re so much more willing to engage when the activity is captivating.
 In almost every activity on the blog and Mothercould In Your Pocket, I use all the colors of the rainbow to create a learning experience that excites all the senses!
+I firsthand know how much color can make a difference.

 In this post, I’ll be listing some different ways to get food dye off your skin when soap and water just aren’t working.
-Here are some methods to try:
+Here are some methods to try next time your little one is covered in food coloring stains and you’re about to pull your hair out:

 HOW TO GET FOOD COLORING OFF HANDS